 One of the benefits of prefab homes is that they tend to be highly energy efficient.
 Their tight seams and state-of-the-art windows keep heat in and reduce your energy bills in the process.
-As a bonus, modular homes’ tight construction has earned them a reputation for being able to withstand natural disasters.
+As a bonus, modular homes’ tight construction gives them a reputation for being able to withstand natural disasters.
 If you ask many people “What is a prefab house?” they’ll assume it’s the same as a mobile home.
 Not true.
 Prefabricated (aka modular) homes go into a foundation like any other home.
 They can be high-quality, modern and elegant houses perfect for those who want a lower carbon footprint than the typical American suburban home has.

 Fast construction is one of the big advantages of prefab homes.
-Because the parts of a prefab home come pre-made, all you have to do is assemble them and hook up the home to the needed utilities.
+Because the parts of a prefab home come ready, all you have to do is assemble them and hook up the home to utilities.
 Hence the name “modular.”
 The prefab goes up much faster because it arrives partially constructed.
 That means fewer days with laborers on site and less vulnerability to weather delays and illnesses that can extend the construction process by days and weeks.
 Still, there’s more to consider than just the construction time.
 Site preparation, including obtaining permits, can be a lengthy process.

 The Cons of Prefab Homes

-More Up-Front Payment
+More Up-Front Payments

 If you buy an existing home you can make a down payment of around 20% and pay off the rest of your mortgage over time.
 While financing and construction loans are available for many prefab homes, you’ll need to pay for the home’s construction before you move in.
-Your contract will include a schedule for paying in installments while your home is being built.
+Your contract will include a schedule for paying in installments while your home is under construction.
 This pay-as-you-go feature of prefab homes means you need to be extra sure you can afford the prefab before you commit to buying it and putting it up.
 On the other hand, paying more up front saves you money in interest.